Call for abstracts

-The next annual meeting of the Society for Research in Psychopathology will be held in Ann Arbor, Michigan from Thursday October 4, 2012 through Sunday, October 7, 2012.
+The next annual meeting of the Society for Research in Psychopathology will be held in Oakland, California from Thursday, September 19, 2013 through Sunday, September 22, 2013.

-The Program Committee looks forward to receiving submissions for presentations on a wide range of psychopathology.
+We look forward to receiving submissions for presentations on a wide range of psychopathology.
 Submissions may include symposia, panel discussions, individual talks, or posters reporting on completed studies or works in progress.
-Abstracts will once again be accepted by web this year.
+Abstracts will once again be accepted by web.

-Notification of decisions regarding abstracts can be expected by early June, 2012.
+Notification of decisions regarding abstracts can be expected no later than the end of June, 2013.

 The Program Committee will select oral presentations based on the quality and the balance of content in the overall conference program.
-An increased number of parallel sessions will be considered to offer even greater opportunity for diversity in content.
+As done at our 2012 conference, an increased number of parallel sessions will be considered to offer even greater opportunity for diversity in content.
 Priority will be given to submitters who are current on their dues and may be given to members who have not presented recently.
-Submissions not accepted for oral presentation will be considered for presentation as individual posters at the authorís request.
+Submissions not accepted for oral presentation will be considered for presentation as individual posters at the author’s request.
 The first author is expected to give the oral presentation or be available at the poster.

+Symposia/panel discussions.
 Symposia/panel discussions must be proposed by a chairperson who is an SRP full member.
 They are typically 90 minutes in length and include presentations from several speakers on a related topic.
 These talks are generally followed by integrative comments from the chairperson or discussant, with time for audience discussion at the end.
 Symposia participants may be non-member faculty, but not students.
 In planning a symposium it is important to allow sufficient time for audience questions and discussion.
 The Program Committee also welcomes submissions of proposals using other formats, such as multiple brief presentations that allow extra time for discussion between presenters and audience members.
+Submissions require an abstract for the symposium/panel discussion as a whole (200 words) as well as individual abstracts for each presentation (each 200 words).
+These should be submitted by the chairperson via the file upload feature as a single document (either .doc or .pdf).

 The Smadar Levin Award was created to honor the memory of Smadar Levin, who left a lasting mark on psychopathology research before her untimely death.
 The award is given for the most outstanding submission from a graduate student.
 To be eligible, students must have completed research in psychopathology and be sponsored by a full member.
 In addition, potential candidates must currently be enrolled in graduate school or must have received a doctoral degree less than one year before the conference.